nasrulhazim/nasrulhazim/README.md

 | 2016 | 11              |
 | 2015 | 3               |

-Here is the summary of the training topics based on the training list provided:
+These totals are derived from the titles of the trainings, identifying the main topics covered in each session.

 | Topic          | Total Trainings |
 |----------------|-----------------|